Top Wine Producers of Friuli-Venezia

 33040 Prepotto UD,

 Michele Moschioni is already a living legend among his peers in Friuli, a man who works without compromise and crafts as naturally as possible with spectacular results.
 As expected, only organic fertilizers are used in his vineyards, and Michele is a major advocate of using hitherto obscure local varieties in Friuli.
-His wines are authentic, naturally made, and speak of their origins, the Schioppettino must be tasted to be believed!
+His wines are authentic, naturally made, and speak of their origins; the Schioppettino must be tasted to be believed!
 It offers a pure, seductive elegance, loaded with spicy-sweet cheery fruit in abundance.
 Undoubtedly one of the most astonishing and impressive wines of the region.

 33043 Cividale del Friuli UD

-Damijan Podversic is one of the pioneers of organic viticulture, and the alternative school of winemaking now so popular in Friuli.
+Damijan Podversic is one of the pioneers of organic viticulture and the alternative school of winemaking now so popular in Friuli.
 He rejects man-made fertilizers and modern winemaking devices and additions, tutored under the guidance of the legendary Josko Gravner.
 There is no temperature control, finings, or filtrations.
 The resulting wines are unique in style, complex, concentrated, and very age-worthy!
-Both the reds and the whites are of consistently high quality, but it is the whites that amaze the critics.
+Both the reds and the whites are of consistently high quality, but the whites amaze the critics.
 Kaplija is an extremely complex, rounded, and honeyed white, while the wild herb-scented Ribolla Gialla is one of the wine world’s true originals.

 Via Brigata Pavia 61,

-Franco Terpin and his family have been growing vines since the late 1970s when they decided to abandon the other crops and pursue a life in wine.
+Franco Terpin and his family have been growing vines since the late 1970s, when they decided to abandon the other crops and pursue a life in wine.
 Today, small quantities of superlative wines are produced from 10 ha of vineyards.
 All the wines are organically made, and Franco is gradually converting to bio-dynamic viticulture.
 His output is bottled without stabilization or filtration, and these wines certainly aren’t for the faint-hearted!
 Firmly structured, powerful, and assertive, the reds in particular need at least 4-5 years bottle age.
-The white Collio Biano is arguably Franco’s star wine – richly scented and expansive with stylish peach, pear, and citrus fruit, coming from a blend of Sauvignon, Tocai, Pinot Gris and Chardonnay.
+The white Collio Biano is arguably Franco’s star wine – richly scented and expansive with stylish peach, pear, and citrus fruit, coming from a blend of Sauvignon, Tocai, Pinot Gris, and Chardonnay.
 One of the Friuli classics.